Learning how to increase church tithing comes down to two factors:

 Keep reading to learn how you can achieve these two tasks to increase church tithing.

-When it comes to church giving, it's tempting to jump right to the Sunday morning appeal.
+When it comes to tithes and offerings, it's tempting to jump right to the Sunday morning appeal.

 But a healthy culture of church giving doesn't start with savvy fundraising strategies, however attractive they may be.
 It starts with one thing: the Gospel.